google-deepmind/mujoco/doc/python.rst

         time.sleep(time_until_next_step)

 Optionally, ``viewer.launch_passive`` also accepts a callable as a keyword argument ``key_callback``, which gets called each time a keyboard event occurs in the viewer window.
-This allows user scripts to react to various key presses, e.g. pause or resume the run loop when the spacebar is pressed.
+This allows user scripts to react to various key presses, e.g., pause or resume the run loop when the spacebar is pressed.

 .. code-block:: python